Sunday, January 30, 2011

 Back way before the Harvey Mitchell overpass and before the Holleman expansion, I'd like to tell you about a building on North Dowling, 101-A North Dowling Road.
 It is different from 101 North Dowling Road, a house behind it that was originally associated with the property (but now is just a rental).

 My earliest memories involve a Shell station, with the older logo (golden shell surrounded with red) and a gray building, with, in capital letters, COUNTRY GROCERY.
 Between Country and Grocery, there was a circle, but covered up with a withered ad for pet food (I never found out what the circle originally said, though evidence strongly suggests it said LONE STAR FEED...but that is apparently incorrect).
-It was far older than I was, existing since at least 1983.
+It opened in 1982, before my parents moved to the area.

 Unfortunately, my parents never went there.
 Ever.
 I heard it was because the owners were dishonest (keep in mind that the pumps were not pay-at-the-pump, something I take for granted today), and given the fact it was a convenience store, prices were always higher than a normal supermarket.
 (Ed: someone on MyBCS says it used to have tasty BBQ in this era)